 - Additional assets are included in the individual role descriptions

-Applicants are asked to submit a resume and cover letter to our Festival Director Christian Garceau at firstname.lastname@example.org no later than Sunday, April 1, 2018.
+Applicants are asked to submit a resume and cover letter to our Festival Director Christian Garceau at email@example.com no later than Sunday, April 1, 2018.
+Please indicate which role you’re applying for in the email subject line.
 Only those candidates contacted for an interview will be notified.

 Ottawa Capital Pride is committed to the principles equity.
 Applications from all qualified candidates are welcome; in particular, applications are encouraged from racialized people, Indigenous people, people with disabilities, queer and trans people, and women.